OpenScienceLabs/osl-translations/README.md

 glossary.

-The second week will involve extracting the content to be translated and configuring the content on Crowding.
+The second week will involve extracting the content to be translated and configuring the content on Crowdin.

 The third, the fourth, fifth and sixth weeks will be devoted to translation.

-The seventh week is dedicated to revision and quality control of the translation, ensuring that the style guide is followed and that Spanish grammar rules are correctly applied.
-We will also start proofing the content to be used on the website.
+The seventh week is to be dedicated to revision and quality control of the translations, ensuring that the style guide is followed and that Spanish grammar rules are correctly applied.
+We will also start proofing the content to be used on the websites.

 The last week of the project is dedicated to placing the translation on the website.